adrianhall/apps-on-azure-blog/_posts/2024/09/2024-09-20-aspnet-identity-part6.md

 Obviously, these values aren't real (which you will realize as soon as you generate your own - most of the values don't even look remotely similar to these).
 Put your values in instead of these fake ones.
 The only one I actually configured at this point was the Microsoft account.
 The others held fake values in development just so I could see the icons.

+> **What if I can't generate a client secret?**<br/>
+> Enterprise providers (like Microsoft Entra ID) give the tenant administrator facilities to turn off client secrets.
+This means you won't be able to generate a client secret for your application.
+Unfortunately, the instructions you need for configuring alternative secure methods are beyond these instructions and you will have to work with your tenant administrator to find the best way of configuring your ASP.NET Core Authentication client.
+> {: .notice--warning}

 ## Update Program Startup

-Up to this point, ASP.NET Identity hasn't needed to use `.AddAuthentication()`, but that changes todaya.
-Here is the actual code I tend to use for configuring external clients:
+Up to this point, ASP.NET Identity hasn't needed to use `.AddAuthentication()`, but that changes today.
+Here is the code I use for configuring external clients:

 ```csharp
 var identityBuilder = builder.Services.AddAuthentication();